mcv-m6-video/mcv-m6-2023-team2/week5/README.md

 ## 3. Perform individual tracking
 In `config/tracking_single.yaml` the tracking method (`kalman`, `kalman_of`, `overlap`) and the `<detections_dir>`, as well as `filter_by_area` and `filter_parked` can be specified.
 The thresholds `filter_area_threshold` and `filter_parked_threshold` have been empirically determined but can be adapted to new sequences.

-## 4. De-Duplicate detections on th MTMC setup
+## 4. De-Duplicate detections on the MTMC setup

 ### Metric Learning Re-ID